The 20 Best Status Epilepticus Doctors Near Me in Tokyo, JP

 Tokyo, JP

-Yuichi Kubota practices in Tokyo, Japan.
+Yuichi Kubota practices practicing medicine in Tokyo, Japan.
 Kubota is rated as an Advanced expert by MediFind in the treatment of Status Epilepticus.
-Their top areas of expertise are Epilepsy, Seizures, Status Epilepticus, Microvascular Decompression, and Thrombectomy.
+They are also highly rated in 6 other conditions, according to our data.
+Their clinical expertise encompasses Epilepsy, Seizures, Status Epilepticus, Microvascular Decompression, and Thrombectomy.

 Advanced in Status Epilepticus